fbpx

 If a person dies without making a Will, then a series of rules dictate how his or her assets should be passed to others.
 These rules are known as the laws of intestacy.

-In a nutshell, the rules place the deceased’s relatives into a hierarchy, and whoever is most senior in that hierarchy generally inherits the estate.
+In a nutshell, the rules of intestacy place the deceased’s relatives into a hierarchy, and whoever is most senior in that hierarchy generally inherits the estate.
 It is perhaps easiest to view the laws of intestacy as creating rules about how high up a ladder the deceased ‘s relatives are allowed to climb, and whoever can climb the highest will generally inherit the estate.
 It is possible for more than one person to stand on the same rung of the ladder, in which case they will share the estate in equal portions.
 For example, if a deceased’s children inherit under the laws of intestacy, they will each receive an identical pot.

 The hierarchy is as follows: –